-The application blank (last page of this catalogue) must be filled in and returned to the Administrator of the Schools together with two passport photographs and FOUR examples of work.
-No student is eligible unless he or she is at least sixteen years of age and has a complete high school education or its equivalent.
+The application blank must be filled in and returned to the Curator with two passport photographs together with FOUR examples of work.
+No student is eligible unless he is at least sixteen years of age and has a complete high school education or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.

 FEES.
-Day School:
+Day School,